 *The numbers for Nest Wealth assume you have enough re-balancing transactions taking place in your account that it incurs the full $100 in additional transaction fees.
 Your fees stay the same once your assets cross the $150,000 threshold.

-The calculations above also assume one account only and does not account for average ETF MERs which are 0.14% for Nest Wealth and 0.20% for Wealthsimple.
+The calculations above also assume one account only and do not account for average ETF MERs which are 0.14% for Nest Wealth and 0.20% for Wealthsimple.

 Investors with accounts under $325,000 will likely pay lower fees with Wealthsimple, while those with larger portfolios (> $325K) can save a lot in fees with Nest Wealth.

 Fees are just one piece of the puzzle when choosing who to use as your online portfolio manager.